Skip to Content

 A fully tiled bathroom offers a high cost-effectiveness since you pay less over time because tiles last longer and don’t need to be replaced often.
 Using natural ceramic and stone tiles doesn’t give off VOCs that can pollute the air and can be harmful to health.

 Since tiles come in various colors and styles, the possibility of creating modern customized designs is limitless.
-The seamless finish that tiles bring adds an aesthetic appeal to the bathroom, and incorporating a unique blend of tiles is like having a work of art in your home.
+The seamless finish adds an aesthetic appeal to the powder room, and incorporating a unique blend of tiles is like having a work of art in your home.

-For instance, mosaic tiles can bring a touch of Modernist style, whereas adding metal tiles as accents creates a luxurious vibe for the bathroom.
+For instance, mosaic tiles can bring a touch of Modernist style, whereas adding the metal variety as accents creates a luxurious vibe for the vanity room.

 The first factor is the cost implication of having a full-tiled bathroom; tile installation requires a lot of work preparations, the cost of tile product, and all other additional materials needed.
 Top that with having to match the right plumbing hardware with the tiles to create a particular aesthetic.